-Verde River Diamond-S
+Verde River – Diamond-S Flow Restoration

 The Verde River is Arizona’s only designated Wild and Scenic River.
 It delivers 40% of the surface water for the Phoenix metro area and is a critical Colorado River tributary providing diverse ecological benefits for myriad native desert fish and wildlife species.
 However, like many rivers in the West, the Verde River suffers from the existence of so many dams and diversions that, in places, the river’s flow is inadequate to fully support native fish, wildlife and recreation.

 The Verde River Water Restoration Certificate® (WRC) flow restoration project is located near Camp Verde, AZ.
 Under historical conditions, area irrigators diverted the majority of the river’s flow into their irrigation canals during the dry summer months.
 Typically, the canal system would divert 30 or more cubic feet per second of flow from the river, and water that was not used by irrigators would flow through a five mile long ditch and be returned to the river at the end of the ditch.
 The consequence of this very large diversion is that the mainstem Verde River is seasonally dewatered over a 4.5+ mile section where the ditch bypasses water around the natural river channel.